The need to improve long term quality care for patients is a main driver behind consolidations occurring in healthcare.

-Cost is the biggest healthcare issue that most countries face in 2016 and possibly beyond.
-This means transformation and digitalization of communications is an opportunity to improve profitability by encouraging ambulatory surgery, while meeting increasing demands for acute activity.
+Cost is the biggest healthcare issue that most countries face.
+This means digital transformation of key communications is an opportunity to improve profitability by encouraging ambulatory surgery, while meeting increasing demands for acute activity.

-Following are four steps to explain how technology can help create the possibility for successful patient care.
+Following are four steps to explain how age of digital transformation is transforming technology to help create the possibility for successful patient care.

 Step 1: Transform the core of your real-time communication infrastructure with redundancy based on minimized recovery time objectives (RTO)

 Migrate your telephony infrastructure to IP to save on WAN costs.

 In order to maintain the exact same 99.999% availability for telephony services, the communication servers may remain in each hospital and may be virtualized.
 Consequently, it is recommended to centralize the management.
 As a single image of all the systems can be offered, this results in additional savings on system management costs.

 Step 2: Secure and track the patient ’s progress, location and status in the form of calls or text based notifications to nurses

 Nursing staff may represent up to 50% of the hospital staff.
 Communication challenges for the nursing role have always carried a cost in terms of lost productivity, insufficient time with patients and longer lengths of stay.